sccn/sccn.github.io/tutorials/08_Plot_data/Data_Averaging.md

 {: .no_toc}

-EEGLAB contains several functions for plotting 1-D ERP averages of dataset trials (ie. epochs).
+EEGLAB contains several functions for plotting 1-D ERP averages of dataset trials (i.e., epochs).
 EEGLAB also features functions for studying the EEG dynamics expressed in the single trials.
 This may be visualized, in large part, via 2-D (potential time series by trials) ERP image transforms of a dataset of single-trial epochs (a.k.a., epoched data) as detailed in the following section of the tutorial.